planetarypy/TC/AffiliatedPackages.md

 in the following ways:

-1. The PlanetaryPy TC helps them adopt or formalize governance and community standards to foster their existance as an open source community.
+1. The PlanetaryPy TC helps them adopt or formalize governance and community standards to foster their existence as an open source community.
 2. They gain the ability to easily reach out to the Planetary Software TC for consultation or mentorship on technical